Iridium Communications Inc. research snapshot

 Bearish case

-More likely if the Rocket Lab deal collapses, D2D competition from Starlink or AST SpaceMobile erodes the growth narrative, or interest expense from the $1.46 billion debt burden compresses earnings.
+More likely if the Rocket Lab deal fails or is renegotiated much lower, D2D competition from Starlink or AST SpaceMobile erodes the growth narrative, or the $1.59 billion net debt burden compresses standalone earnings.

 IRDM AI technical analysis